-Once the parents have collected their child, they must promptly leave the school premise, however if they need to wait for few minutes to collect their older siblings, parents must take full responsibility for the supervision of their children who should not be permitted to wander around the school unattended.
+Once the parents have collected their child, they must promptly leave the school premises.
+However, if they need to wait for a few minutes to collect their older siblings, parents must take full responsibility for the supervision of their children who should not be permitted to wander around the school unattended.
 Under these circumstances, the school will not be liable for any injuries resulting from lack of supervision by parents.
-Children are expected to follow the same essential agreements they do during the school day - no running in the school (this is a matter of health and safety); stay within eyesight of their parent or guardian.
+Children are expected to follow the same essential agreements they do during the school day - no running in the school (this is a matter of health and safety); and staying within the eyesight of their parent or guardian.
 Parents are requested to ensure that neither they nor their children cause any disruption to lessons still going on in other classes.
 The school canteen can be the waiting area for parents.

-Student attendance
+Student Attendance

-Expected attendance in the primary school is five days a week (Monday to Friday) from morning registration to school dismissal at the appropriate time, depending on each grade.
+Attendance in primary school is expected five days a week, from Monday to Friday, starting with morning registration and ending at the appropriate dismissal time for each grade.

-As per the UAE Ministry of Education regulations, grade 1 and above students who miss 25 days or more in any school year may be at risk of not being promoted to the next grade level unless they have been legitimately excused from school as a result of special circumstances.
-These special circumstances must be clearly communicated and agreed upon with the vice principal of the school prior to the absence.
-Examples include extra-curricular participation, field trips or extended illness.
-Excused and unexcused absences are recorded in each student's individual records and reports.
+According to UAE Ministry of Education regulations, students in Grade 1 and above who miss 25 days or more in a school year may be at risk of not being promoted to the next grade level unless their absences are legitimately excused due to special circumstances.
+These special circumstances must be communicated to and approved by the vice principal before the leave is taken.
+Examples include extracurricular participation, field trips, or extended illness.
+Both excused and unexcused absences are recorded in each student's records and reflected on the school report.

-If your child is ill, please notify the school in the morning of each day of absence, either by emailing the class teacher or contacting the primary school office.
+If your child is ill, please notify the school each morning of the absence by emailing the class teacher or contacting the primary school office.

-If you intend for your child to be absent due to holiday or other reasons during the semester, please notify the class teacher in advance advising if you intend for your child to arrive late or leave early on any particular day.
+For planned absences due to holidays or other reasons during the semester, please inform the class teacher in advance, including whether your child will arrive late or leave early on any particular day.

-Medical absence
+Medical Absence

-A medical certificate may be required after the second day of medical absence
+- A medical certificate may be required after the second day of medical absence - For any extended period, (greater than 1 week) you must notify the teacher and the vice principal as soon as possible of the length of absence when known.
+This will enable teachers to provide academic support.

-- For any extended period, (greater than 1 week) you must notify the teacher and the vice principal as soon as possible of the length of absence when known.
-This will enable teachers to provide academic support. - For prolonged unexplained absence, a child may be placed at the bottom of the waiting list and must pay the new student enrollment fee upon re-enrollment. - An extended or unexplained absence (no shows) may result in enrollment being cancelled. - Extended absences are handled on an individual basis but there is an expectation that there will be close communication between home and school to better support the student.
+- For prolonged unexplained absence, a child may be placed at the bottom of the waiting list and must pay the new student enrollment fee upon re-enrollment. - An extended or unexplained absence (no-show) may result in enrollment being canceled. - Extended absences are handled on an individual basis but there is an expectation that there will be close communication between home and school to better support the student.